What is an apprentice?

 Becoming an apprentice can be an important first step to learning new skills and building a rewarding career.
-There are many careers to choose from; jobs in the skilled trades pay well, and are interesting and challenging.
-Plus, you earn while you learn.
+There are many careers to choose from (see the list below).
+One of the benefits of an apprenticeship is you can earn while you learn.

 You must be employed in a trade to enter an apprenticeship program at George Brown College.
 There are a number of post-secondary programs at the college that will help prepare you to become employed as an apprentice.

 All apprentices must register or renew their Ontario College of Trades membership.
 To register or renew your membership, please visit www.collegeoftrades.ca or call 1-855-299-0028.